scholarslab/FedoraConnector/README.md

 All impoters inherit from an abstract class called FedoraConnector_AbstractImporter, which is located in the /libraries/FedoraConnector/ folder.
 All of the utility functions that perform the actual import are defined in the abstract class, and the concrete child classes need to define just two functions: canImport() and getQueries().

-canImport() just defines the name of the new format that is being handled by the importer.
+canImport() takes a FedoraConnectorDatastream object and just defines the name of the new format that is being handled by the importer.
 This is the function that FedoraConnector uses to populate the list of allowed metadata formats when a new datastream is added.
 So, for example, the core DC importer just checks to see if